 The City of Sydney says that it has helped build 835 new affordable housing dwellings since 2004, by collecting levies from developers and selling *our* land to affordable housing providers at discount rates.

 Meanwhile, between 2014 and 2017 'Cloud Arch', a single ribbon of steel shaped sculpture intended to be installed over George Street in Sydney, had its budget rise from A$3.5 million to 11.3 million dollars.
-It has been criticised on cost and aesthetics, but the mayor has said that it will become a She obviously hasn't figured out that Sydney isn't coping with its current population, if she wants to attract even more people.
+It has been criticised on cost and aesthetics, but the mayor has said that it will become a "drawcard for residents, workers, tourists and visitors."
+She obviously hasn't figured out that Sydney isn't coping with its current population, if she wants to attract even more people.

 The Vatican, on the other hand, manages $64 billion of assets on behalf of its 17,400 customers, according to a Dec.
 5, 2014, article in International Business Times .